CederGroupHub/s4/README.md

 3. Calculate synthesis features for machine-learning the prediction of solid-state synthesis conditions.
 4. Train machine-learning models by properly performing feature engineering, feature selection, and model validation methods.

+#### Documentation

+Please refer to this [documentation](https://cedergrouphub.github.io/s4/cascade.html) for a list of package details, the algorithms, and API references.

 ## Thermodynamic quantity calculation

 In this package, the thermodynamic quantity can be calculated using either experimental databases and DFT data from MP.